guyvorster/Getting_and_Cleaning_Data_Course_Project/README.md

-Getting_and_Cleaning_Data_Course_Project
+Getting and Cleaning Data Course Project
 ========================================

-Course project to import data from smartphone sensors and produce a summarized result
+The goal of this effort is to produce a single output file from a series of input files.

-The goal of this effort is to produce a single output file.
-This file  which contains the average per variable combine several different data-sets that contain information about smart phone sensor output
+combine several different data-sets that contain information about smart phone sensor output